 At the hotel

-Day spa, gardens, free WiFi throughout, DVD and book library.
-In rooms: iPod dock, flatscreen TV, CD/DVD players.
+Day spa, gardens, free WiFi throughout, library.
+In rooms: iPod dock, flatscreen TV.

 Our favourite rooms

-All Bells’ boudoirs are set away from the Manor House amid eight acres of pretty English-style gardens, secluded from the gastronomic bustle of the restaurant.
+All Bells’ boudoirs are set away from the Main House amid 20 acres of pretty English-style gardens, secluded from the gastronomic bustle of the restaurant.
 For maximum privacy, a super-deep free-standing bath tub and a lake-surveying balcony, opt for a Lakeview Villa.

-The shimmering turquoise swimming pool is flanked by sun-loungers and umbrellas.
+The shimmering turquoise swimming pool is flanked by sun-loungers, umbrellas and a self-service pool bar.

 Marcos-loads of shoes: loafers for lunch, flipflops for the beach, walking shoes for the National Park trails.